Chad King in the dry lab after a busy day's dive.

 Monterey Bay National Marine Sanctuary

 Let me give you a real world example.
-On our dive on Day 3 this week, we took some water samples, measured the water currents around some corals, and then collected a few animals.
+On our Day 3 dive, we took some water samples, measured the water currents around some corals, and then collected a few animals.
 Both during and after the dive, I entered information about the raw data into a database.
 This information consists of when, how, where, and what we collected or measured, and who was involved.
 I listed the start and end times of the dive, and the maximum depth we reached on that dive.
 For the water samples, I entered the time, the depth, latitude and longitude, and the type of bottles used to sample the water.
-When we took current meter readings with the ADCP, the metadata I entered included the type of instrument used, time, depth, and latitude and longitude.
-These last four are also entered for all animal collections, along with the type of animal collected, and how it was collected and preserved.
+When we took current meter readings with the Acoustic Doppler Current Profiler (ADCP), the metadata I entered included the type of instrument used, time, depth, and latitude and longitude.
+These last four measurements are also entered for all animal collections, along with the type of animal collected, and how it was collected and preserved.

-My second job on this cruise is as the Navigator for each ROV dive.
+My second job on this cruise is as the navigator for each ROV dive.
 The chief scientist and I plan each day's dive, and we relay the starting coordinates to the ship's captain to navigate the ship to our dive site.
 We also plan out the path, or trackline, for the ROV.
-During each dive, I sit at a navigation computer in the Control Room and inform the ROV pilot which compass bearing, or direction, to fly the ROV.
+During each dive, I sit at a navigation computer in the control room and inform the ROV pilot in which compass bearing (direction) to fly the ROV.

 Map of two peaks on the NE end of Davidson Seamount that we explored.

-Map of two peaks on the NE end of Davidson Seamount that we explored on Day 5.
-GIS data show our ROV dive track (in red) beginning in a valley to the south, traversing over one peak and ending on the crest of the second peak to the north.
+This map shows the two peaks on the northeast end of Davidson Seamount that we explored on Day 5.
+Geographic information system (GIS) data show our remotely operated vehicle (ROV) dive track (in red), beginning in a valley to the south, traversing over one peak, and ending on the crest of the second peak to the north.
 Note the smaller dots along the track that indicate significant events along the way.
 Researchers can now search for information about each of these events in the database.
 Click image for larger view and image credit.

 The navigation computer also displays a real-time position of the ROV and the ship.
 These locations are entered into the computer and can be combined with other digital information, such as a map showing the contours (peaks and valleys) of the Davidson Seamount.
-I enter other location points too, when we encounter something interesting, or when we take a current meter reading or collect a coral sample.
+I also enter location points when we encounter something interesting, or when we take a current meter reading, or collect a coral sample.

-At the end of each dive, I take the collection of these marked points (locations, collections, current meter readings, etc.) and plot them on a map.
+At the end of each dive, I take the collection of these marked points (e.g., locations, collections, current-meter readings, etc.) and plot them on a map.
 Each evening on this cruise, I have emailed the day's map to the science crew and then printed it out to show where we made the dive, and where certain events or collections happened.

-All of these activities of recoding information and metadata are part of a broader concept known as GIS, or geographical information systems.
-GIS is a powerful way of combining different kinds of information and looking for the relationships between them that we haven't seen before.
-For example, when scientists plot the locations of a certain coral species on the Davidson map and then add the data collected from the current meters, they might discover areas where corals do and don't grow well.
+All of these activities of recording information and metadata are part of a broader concept known as GIS, or geographical information systems.
+GIS is a powerful way of combining different kinds of information and looking for new relationships between them.
+For example, when scientists plot the locations of a certain coral species on the Davidson Seamount map and then add the data collected from the current meters, they might discover areas where corals do and don't grow well.
 In fact, this is one of the goals of our expedition!

 (top)